-If the Installation or agency has an established design guide, it should be followed to develop the furniture, fixtures and equipment space planning.
-State the general furniture function, philosophy, style, and configurations developed and coordinated with the users' requirements.
-These requirements are obtained during the interview process with the users.
+Discuss in the Design Analysis any design guide(S), that will be followed to develop the FF&E package.

+State the general furniture function, objectives, style, and configurations that have been developed and coordinated with the users' requirements.
+These requirements will be obtained during interviews with the user.
 Criteria for furniture selection will include function and ergonomic considerations, maintenance, durability, sustainability, comfort and cost.
-List the furnishings required for each space within the facility in the design analysis or refer to the drawings.
-The FF&E package will be developed and coordinated with the architectural design and the structural interior design (SID).
-Refer to UFC 3-120-10 Interior Design for additional information on FF&E packages.
+The FF&E package will be developed and coordinated with the architectural design and the structural interior design.
+Refer to UFC 3-120-10 Interior Design for criteria on FF&E packages.